willybrondon/slotify2/dev/admin/salonportal/COOKIE_IMPLEMENTATION.md

-# Cookie Consent Implementation for Skedisy.com
+git addd# Cookie Consent Implementation for Skedisy.com

 ## Overview
 A comprehensive, legally compliant cookie consent system has been implemented for skedisy.com that respects GDPR, CCPA, and ePrivacy Directive requirements.